dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 **Slow down there.
 That's a bad idea for a couple reasons.**

-First off, layering a ton of images into one massive image that spins up into a multi-functional container is not efficient.
-The great thing about containers is that it tricks the computer it's running on to use un-utilized processing power to run more containers at the same time than it would normally, getting more 'bang for your buck' out of the host machine so-to-speak.
-Having all the functionality of your entire app in one container wastes all that precious processing power that Docker could be squeezing out of the host if you otherwise separated your app into discrete, containerized microservices .
+- First off, layering a ton of images into one massive image that spins up into a multi-functional container is not efficient.
+The great thing about containers is that it tricks the computer to use un-utilized processing power to run many more containers at the same time than it would if they were regular pieces of software, thus getting more 'bang for your buck' out of the host machine (so-to-speak).
+Having your entire app's functionality in one container wastes all that precious processing power Docker could have been squeezing out of the host if you otherwise separated your app into discrete, containerized microservices.

-Secondly, the idea behind containers is that they are the smallest unit of real composition.
+- Secondly, the idea behind containers is that they are the smallest unit of real composition.
 That is, a container is the smallest thing you can produce in advance, not knowing what else it will be combined with, and have strong guarantees of how it will behave and interact with other components.

-This is contrary to the idea of building everything into one 'monolithic' application.
-Think of the 'monolithic' pattern of architecture as the monolith from that movie 'A Space Odyssey'.
+This type of softwate disign yeailds a 'monolithic' application.
+Think of the 'monolithic' pattern of architecture as the monolith from that movie '2001: A Space Odyssey'.
 It's big, it's imposing, no one quite knows how it works, and the closest any developer can come to unlocking its mysteries is throwing rocks at it like a caveman.
-Not a great strategy building software that needs to be quickly iterated.
+Not a great strategy for building software that needs to be quickly iterated.
 Monolithic applications can evolve into a “big ball of mud”; a situation where no single developer (or group of developers) understands the entirety of the application.
-Scaling monolithic applications can be challenging.
-And perhaps the greatest sin, the ability to reuse components is very limited in a monolith.
+Scaling monolithic applications can also be challenging.
+And perhaps the greatest sin - the ability to reuse components is very limited in a monolith.

 **Adopting a microservices architecture rather than a monolithic one offers several advantages:**

-First, it's more robust - in a microservices architecture, the monolith is “broken up” into a set of independent services that are developed, deployed and maintained separately.
+- First, it's more robust - in a microservices architecture, the monolith is “broken up” into a set of independent services that are developed, deployed and maintained separately.
 If there is one part that needs to be changed or tweaked for whatever reason, you don't have to take down your entire app to change it and relaunch the entire monolithic application.

-Second, different services can be scaled differently.
-Say you need more servers or databases to handle a large influx of users, using the concept of 'horizontal scaling' you can just spin up more containers responsible for that function rather that duplicate the entire monolith of an application.
+- Second, different services can be scaled differently.
+Say you need more servers or databases to handle a large influx of users, using the concept of 'horizontal scaling' you can just spin up more containers responsible for that function rather that duplicate or take down the entire monolith of an application.

-Third, because each container is isolated, teams can work separately on discrete parts of an app without meddling in every other team's code.
+- Third, because each container is isolated, teams can work separately on discrete parts of an app without meddling in every other team's code.
 This makes the entire software building process more efficient and robust.
 A team can just declare, "Hey, this is what information our microservice is expecting and this is what it will send out, don't worry about how - that's our job, you just worry about your microservice"

 **Overall, using microservice architecture allows you to build software that is adaptable, composable, autonomous, and fault tolerant.**